-Opportunities for additional density:
+Opportunities for increased additional density:

-Property located along the east side of Gilbert Street, south of the railroad, may be appropriate for town-home or other small lot or duplex development.
-Multi-family units may be considered on property directly adjacent to the intersections of Gilbert Street and McCollister Boulevard and Gilbert and Sycamore Street (future Lehman).
-Sites near the McCollister intesection may be attractive for senior housing with views of surrounding open space (Sand Prairie and Terry Trueblood Recreation Area) and access to the trail network and transit routes.
-Additional density may be considered for projects that add a unique housing element or that enhance housing diversity for the South District or that otherwise contribute to the connectivity and sustainability of the neighborhood, including developments that improve connectivity within the neighborhood or enhance visibility and street access to public parks and other open space.
+Property located along the east side of Gilbert Street, south of the railroad, may be appropriate for townhome or other small lot or duplex development.
+Multi-family units may be considered throughout the area with denser housing located along major travel corridors, such as on property directly adjacent to the intersections of Gilbert Street, and McCollister Boulevard, and Gilbert and Sycamore Street (future Lehman), or near neighborhood nodes as shown on the future land use maps (p.
+60).
+Sites near the McCollister intersection may be attractive for senior housing with views of surrounding open space (Sand Prairie and Terry Trueblood Recreation Area) and access to the trail network and transit routes.
+Additional density may be especially appropriate considered for projects that add a unique housing element or that enhance housing diversity for the South District or that otherwise contribute to the connectivity and sustainability of the neighborhood, including developments that improve connectivity within the neighborhood or enhance visibility and street access to public parks and other open space.